STARK-404/Wp-Lock/README.md

 - Lock Any Country Numbers
 - Life Time Access
 # Description
-It's a Simple Whatsapp-Lock tool For restrict From  WhatsApp login.When You L0ck A number With this Tool They can't Login / They Cant Request For Otp
+It's a Simple Wp-venom  For restrict From  WhatsApp login.When You L0ck A number With this Tool They can't Login / They Cant Request For Otp
 ![](https://raw.githubusercontent.com/STARK-404/Whatsapp-Lock/main/images/l0ck.jpg)
 # Installation